edkrueger/eco395m-2022-fall/projects/midterm-project.md

 ## Presentation - (10 points)

-Presentations will be in class on Tuesday, March 22nd, 3:30pm-5:00pm CT.
+Presentations will be in class on the day specified in the syllabus.

 Requirements for the presentation:
 * You must test your setup in BRB 1.118 before the day of presentations, problems during the setup will cut into your presentations and affect your grade.
-* The presentation must be around 3 minutes – we’ll cut you off if it isn’t.
+* The presentation must be around 6 minutes – we’ll cut you off if it isn’t.
 * The presentation should primarily focus on your goal, methodology, findings, limitations and potential extensions.
 * You should limit your discussion of packages or techniques, whether related to the code or otherwise, to things that your classmates would not already know either from in class or their training as Economists.
 * You may and probably should delegate a single person to present – you whole group should collaborate in designing and rehearsing the presentation.
-* You’ll have 2 minutes of Q&A with the class and I.
+* You’ll have 3 minutes of Q&A with the class and I.

 ## Individual Requirements - (20 points)
-* You must solve at least two meaningful issues
+* You must solve at least two meaningful (GitHub) issues
-* You make at least 5 meaningful commits
+* You make at least 5 meaningful commits that contribute _code_ to the repo
 * You must attend your group’s presentation and all others